-Early efforts on decoherence in open quantum systems include the Caldeira-Leggett model for quantum Brownian motion~\cite{CALDEIRALeggett}, an elegant path integral approach.
-This unveiled how high-temperature Markovian environments can induce decoherence in quantum systems.
-Further studies explored at length the archetypal quantum two-level system in dissipative environments~\cite{Leggett:Review}.
-However, most of the approaches deployed are limited by their dependence on the Markovian approximation\cite{Markov}.
-Markovian and weakly coupled systems can be solved by generalized Lindblad master equations that usually take a simple form\cite{IntroLindblad}.
-Such an approximation is only valid if the environment in which the quantum system is placed relaxes on a timescale considerably shorter than the system dynamics and hence do not capture the bidirectional flow of information between the system and environment: the system can only dissipate into the environment but has no possibility of recapturing previous excitations or correlations shared with the environment.
+Early efforts on exploring decoherence in open quantum systems include the Caldeira-Leggett model for quantum Brownian motion~\cite{CALDEIRALeggett}, an elegant path integral approach, which unveiled mechanisms through which high-temperature Markovian environments can induce decoherence in quantum systems.
+Further studies have explored at length the archetypal quantum two-level system in dissipative environments~\cite{Leggett:Review}, but most of the approaches deployed are limited by their dependence on the Markovian approximation~\cite{Markov}, an approximation under which the evolution of the system is entirely determined by its present state.
+Markovian and weakly coupled system dynamics can be described by generalized Lindblad master equations that usually take a simple form~\cite{IntroLindblad}; however, such an approximation is only valid if the environment in which the quantum system is placed relaxes on a timescale considerably shorter than the system dynamics.
+Hence, it does not capture the bidirectional flow of information between the system and environment: the system can only dissipate into the environment but does not have the ability to recapture previous excitations or correlations shared with the environment.
 Moreover, by accounting for non-Markovian effects~\cite{ReviewPaper}, the system's dynamics can be modulated drastically, increasing yield in chemical processes~\cite{BoostMolSwitch}, fractional decay in photonic crystals~\cite{SingleAtomSwitch}, as well as extending coherence lifetimes in multi-qubit systems~\cite{White2020} and theoretical models of energy transfer in photosynthetic systems~\cite{CoherencePS}.